Mohammad Iqbal Shedai: Political activism

 Shedai's political involvement began in 1914 when he joined Maulana Muhammad Ali Jouhar and Maulana Shaukat Ali in their organization "Anjuman Khadam-e-Kaaba" (society of the servants of the Kaaba).
 Soon he became a "Shedai-e-Kaaba", one of only nine in India.

 In 1915, Shedai went to Hoti, Mardan, now in Pakistan, to work as a teacher in the local government school.
 However, he was soon expelled from N.W.F.P. for what the authorities considered to be anti-British actions.
 In August 1915 Shedai's movements were restricted to Pura Hairanwala in Sialkot.
 In October 1915, the Deputy Commissioner of Sialkot removed those restrictions.
 In 1916, Shedai tried to enroll in the law college in Lahore, but the Principal refused him admission, supposedly due to Shedai's political activism.

 Ghadr Party and Hijrat Movement

 In 1918, Shedai joined the Hindustan Ghadr Party, which stood for Indian independence and soon became one of its top leaders.

 In early 1920, the Hijrat Movement of protest emigration started.
-Maulana Muhammad Ali Jouhar and Maulana Shaikh Abdul Majeed Sindhi declared India as "Darul Harab (house of war)" and exhorted Muslims to migrate to Afghanistan.
+Maulana Muhammad Ali Jouhar and Maulana Shaikh Abdul Majeed Sindhi declared India as a "Darul Harab (house of war)" and exhorted Muslims to migrate to Afghanistan.

 With an introductory letter from Maulana Jouhar, Shedai started his trip to Afghanistan.
 He travelled to Haripur where he was joined by Akbar Qureshi.
 After Shedai arrived in Kabul, Amanullah Khan appointed Shedai as his Minister for Indian refugees.
 During his tenure there, Shedai was reportedly distressed at the poverty and deprivation faced by Indians who had migrated to Afghanistan.